+Garmin HomePort is a much easier way to create routes than trying to do so directly on a Garmin chartplotter.
 HomePort is a free app that works on Windows and Mac laptops and desktops, using your existing Garmin charts.
 It then lets you create a route using your mouse on the larger screen, zooming in and out to see the overall picture and also details of hazards.
-It also allows you to overlay Active Captain data on the chart.

-If your chartplotter is wifi enabled (and you have it set up on a network with the laptop), you can transfer the route to your chartplotter via wifi.
-Ours isn’t wifi enabled, so I use an SD card to “sneaker net” the data transfer.
+If your chartplotter is wifi enabled (and you have it set up on a network with the laptop), you can transfer the route to your chartplotter via wifi following the instructions in your owner’s manual.
+Our old chartplotter wasn’t wifi enabled, so I used an SD card to “sneaker net” the data transfer and will give directions how to do this as it took a bit of trial and error.
 You can also save the route (as a .gpx) to use with backup navigation programs that you might have on a tablet or phone.
-More on how to do all this below.
-I am certain that I have only scratched the surface of what HomePort can do!

 - Download and install HomePort from here.